 Photography by Curtis W. Smith

-The name “bugwalk” is a term my daughter and I used to describe a day of random exploring around the city of Seattle.
+“Bugwalk” is a term my daughter and I used to describe a day of random exploring around the city of Seattle.
 We would arrive early and see where the day took us.
-Just as you would watch a bug scurry around with no apparent destination such were our bugwalks around the city.
+Just as you would watch a bug scurry around with no apparent destination such were our “bugwalks” around the city.
 One time it was hitting every downtown chocolate shop searching for the best truffle, another was checking out the lobbies of hotels.
-I enjoyed the time to take random photographs of everything from graffiti to reflections in skyscraper windows.
+I enjoyed the time spent with my daughter and the opportunity to take random photographs of everything from graffiti to reflections in skyscraper windows.

 My camera was a constant companion and I learned darkroom skills through a class at my middle school.
 At the time, you don’t realize that with all of the photographs taken you are documenting your life.
 I look through my many boxes of prints and slides now and still get a taste of what I was feeling when pressing the shutter button.

-More recently, travel for business and pleasure has allowed me to be one of the lucky ones and see many places around the world.
+More recently, travel for business and pleasure has allowed me the lucky privilege of visiting many places around the world.
 The term “bugwalk” started to take on new meaning for me as I explored new cities in a random sort of fashion.
-My camera has always been with me and I have annoyed many travelers when taking pictures out airplane windows hence the term “travel photography” probably best fits my style.
-I discovered that traveling to new places could be a humbling experience.
+My camera has always been with me and I have annoyed many travelers when taking pictures out airplane windows.
+The term “travel photography” probably best fits but in reality my photography has no limits.
+I discovered that traveling to new places can be a humbling experience.
 I learned that “travel is good for the soul.”

 Please join me for this journey and enjoy wandering aimlessly about the planet (like a BUG) with camera in hand!